Psumtin/alx-zero_day/README.md

-My first readme
+My first readme to be created
-Truly it is what it is ready to do hard things.